 370 The Helping Interview (3).
 F and S. A course to teach students the basic skills necessary to conduct a helping interview.
 Students participate in videotaped role plays.
 The course also contains contextual material about ethical issues, a Christian view of relationship and interviewing, and interviewing people from different backgrounds.
-Prerequisite: 240, 350 (or concurrent enrollment).
+Prerequisite: Social Work 240 and 350 (or concurrent enrollment).
 Mr. P. De Jong.

 371 Generalist Practice With Individuals and Families (3).
 F. A study of generalist social work practice within a "human behavior and social environment" and problem solving context.
 This course focuses on case management skills, interventions, and issues with individuals and families.
 Special attention is given to working with clients from different backgrounds.
-Prerequisites: 320, 350, 360 and 370.
+Prerequisites: Social Work 320, 350, 360, and 370.
 Mr. P. De Jong.

-372 Generalist Practice With Groups (4).
+372 Generalist Practice With Groups, Organizations, and Communities (4).
 S. A study of generalist social work practice with groups with an emphasis on how the social work profession utilizes groups to accomplish individual, family, group, organizational, and community goals.
-Prerequisite: 371.
-Ms. L. Schwander

-373 Vulnerable Populations: Programs, Policies, and Pr (3).
+Prerequisite: Social Work 371.
+Ms. L. Schwander.
+373 Vulnerable Populations: Programs, Policies, and Procedures (3).
 F and S. This course integrates social welfare policies and generalist practice skills relevant to serving groups which are economically or otherwise at risk.
 Prerequisite content in human diversity, policy, and practice is used to teach current programs intended to meet the needs of groups such as abused children and their families, the frail elderly, and the persistently mentally ill.
 The course emphasizes how these approaches draw on several support systems including the family, community organizations, and state and federal resources.
-Prerequisites: 371.
+Prerequisites: Social Work 371.
 Mr. B. Hugen.

-380 Social Work Practicum.
-(5-F, S;).
+380 Social Work Practicum (5-F,S).
 F, I, and S. Students are placed in a community agency (minimum of 400 hours) under the supervision of a professional social worker.
 Students will engage in several social work roles and activities to continue to develop generalist practice skills and knowledge of the profession.
-A weekly on-campus seminar is also required.
-Prerequisites: previous or concurrent enrolment in 371, 372, and 373, admission to the B.S.W. program, and satisfactory completion of the practicum admission process.
-Mr. P. DeJong, Mr. B. Hugen, Ms. C. Kreykes-Brandsen.
+Concurrent enrollment in Social work 381 is required.
+Prerequisites: previous or concurrent enrollment in Social Work 371, 372, and 373, admission to the B.S.W. program, and satisfactory completion of the practicum admission process.
+Ms. C. Kreykes Brandsen, Mr. P. DeJong, Ms. S. Diepstra.